-The Water Resources Division (WRD) within the Michigan Department of Environmental Quality (MDEQ), is responsibile for issuing Great Lakes bottomlands permits under the authority of Part 325, Great Lakes Submerged Lands (formerly Public Act 247 of 1955, as amended), of the Natural Resources and Environmental Protection Act, 1994 PA 451, as amended (NREPA).
+The Water Resources Division (WRD) within the Department of Environment, Great Lakes, and Energy (EGLE), is responsible for issuing Great Lakes bottomlands permits under the authority of Part 325, Great Lakes Submerged Lands (formerly Public Act 247 of 1955, as amended), of the Natural Resources and Environmental Protection Act, 1994 PA 451, as amended (NREPA).
 The purpose of this permit is to protect the waters of the Great Lakes and the Great Lakes bottomlands (the land lying below the ordinary high water mark (OHWM)).

 A. NAME OF PERMIT OR APPROVAL:

 B. STATUTORY AUTHORITY:

 Part 325, Great Lakes Submerged Lands, Natural Resources and Environmental Protection Act, Public Act 451 of 1994

 C. APPLICABLE REGULATION:

 D. SUMMARY OF PERMIT/APPROVAL PROCESS:

 A General Permit for Shoreline Management activities is available for some activities.
 See the program description.